HOPE Connections breaks ground on Safe Haven

 “The difference between what we’re creating and other shelters is that we allow people who have active addiction, untreated mental illness, They don’t need ID.
 They don’t need to have income.
-There’s no charge for services,” said Christa Pazzaglia, Executive Director, HOPE Connections.
+There’s no charge for services,” said HOPE Connections Executive Director Christa Pazzaglia.

 Moore says once people are off the street and in a safe space, they are open to receiving other services to get their lives back on track.